Dr. Zoe Demery

 Growing up among a menagerie of animals made Zoe fascinated with working out what makes animals tick.
 This culminated in her doctorate at the University of Birmingham in animal cognition and behaviour.
-She was particularly interested in how parrots learn about the world around them and applied her work to a range of other animals, including human children of different ages.
+She was particularly interested in how parrots learn about the world around them and applied her work to various species.

 Since then, Zoe has been keen to put her findings and experience to practical use by helping both animals and the people they live with understand each other better.
-She started Second Nature Behaviour in 2015 to more effectively support all manner of companion animals and their caregivers in and around Birmingham.
-At the same time, Zoe is actively involved with organisations expanding the field of clinical animal behaviour.
+Zoe founded Second Nature Behaviour in 2015 to more effectively support companion animals and their caregivers in and around Birmingham.
+Zoe is actively involved with organisations expanding the field of clinical animal behaviour.
 She is moreover passionate about mentoring colleagues, educating veterinary staff and advising local rescues.

 Zoe is a Certificated Clinical Animal Behaviourist (CCAB) in dogs, cats and parrots, independently accredited by CCAB Certification (formally the Association for the Study of Animal Behaviour Accreditation Committee).
-Zoe is proud to be a Certificated Member of the Fellowship of Animal Behaviour Clinicians and on the FAB Clinicians Board of Directors.
+Zoe is proud to be a Certificated Member of the Fellowship of Animal Behaviour Clinicians and supports the FAB Clinicians Board of Directors.
 She is a registered Clinical Animal Behaviourist with the Animal Behaviour and Training Council (ABTC) in the UK and a Chartered Member of the British Psychological Society.
-Zoe loves to help animals from around the globe – she is a Certified Animal Behaviour Consultant (CABC, certified to work with parrots, cats and dogs) with the International Association of Animal Behaviour Consultants (IAABC).
+Zoe loves to help animals from around the globe – she is a Certified Animal Behaviour Consultant with the International Association of Animal Behaviour Consultants (CABC, certified to work with parrots, cats and dogs).
+She is very happy to be recognised as an Allied Professional Member of the Association of Avian Veterinarians.

 Megan has always known that she wanted to work with animals and she has always been fascinated with animal behaviour and training.
 When she experienced her own dog having behavioural problems she realised that she wanted to pursue a career as an animal behaviourist, so that she could help others with their own animals’ behavioural difficulties.